dexie/dexie-website/docs/DBCore/DBCore.md

 2. It allows the injector to take actions both before and after the forwarded call.
 3. It covers more use cases, such as when a transaction is created, allow custom index proxies etc.

 From Dexie 3.0, all *runtime* calls to IndexedDB goes via DBCore.
-The hooks API is still there and backward compatible with Dexie 2.0, but it is implemented using a DBCore middleware.
+The hooks API is still there and backward compatible with Dexie 2.0, but its internal implementation is now done using a DBCore middleware.

 Not all access to IndexedDB go via DBCore still.
 Upgrade handling and opening the database are performed directly towards the provided IndexedDB implementation which defaults to *global*.indexedDB.
 In a future version, also these calls may become intercepted by a similar middleware architecture.